All residents are responsible for abiding by these regulations, in addition to all state and local laws, and the UWG Student Conduct Code.

 Please note: possession, use, furnishing or sale of explosives and fireworks are a violation of the Student Code of Conduct (section 10.00)

-Hover boards: As of December 16, 2015 the US Consumer Product Safety Commission released a statement regarding the safety of hover boards.
-Because hover boards have been declared a potential fire hazard, the possession or storage of electronic skateboards including self-balancing boards/scooters and other similar equipment in all University residence halls, apartments and Greek Village houses is prohibited.
+Hover boards: Because hover boards have been declared a potential fire hazard, the possession or storage of electronic skateboards including self-balancing boards/scooters and other similar equipment in all University residence halls, apartments and The Village houses is prohibited.

 Public area furniture may not be removed or moved to individual rooms or outside the facilities.
 All furniture in residents' rooms must remain intact and within the room.
 Financial restitution may be pursued through common area billing and/or the student conduct process for public area furniture that needs to be relocated or replaced.